Can Thoma Bravo Advantage (TBA) Remain Competitive?

 TBA’s Market Performance

-The volatility ratio for the week stands at 1.54% while the volatility levels for the past 30 days are set at 3.02% for Thoma Bravo Advantage.
-The simple moving average for the period of the last 20 days is -2.06% for TBA stocks with a simple moving average of -10.39% for the last 200 days.
+TBA stocks went down by -1.87% for the week, with a monthly drop of -7.76% and a quarterly performance of -18.26%.
+The volatility ratio for the week stands at 1.72% while the volatility levels for the past 30 days are set at 2.76% for Thoma Bravo Advantage.
+The simple moving average for the period of the last 20 days is -3.41% for TBA stocks with a simple moving average of -11.89% for the last 200 days.